Types of Home Buyers in Florida: a Fast Seller's Guide

 Cash home buyers and investor networks

-Written offer: A straightforward cash offer based on the home's current condition and estimated ARV, with repair costs factored in.
+- — Written offer: A straightforward cash offer based on the home's current condition and estimated ARV, minus anticipated repair costs.

 iBuyers and tech-driven platforms